 You can take steps to increase your safety in situations where drinking may be involved.
 These tips can help you feel safer and may reduce the risk of something happening, but, like any safety tips, they are not foolproof.
-It's important to remember that sexual assault is never the victim's fault, regardless of whether they were sober or under the influence of drugs or alcohol when it occurred.
+It is important to remember that sexual assault is never the victim's fault, regardless of whether they were sober or under the influence of drugs or alcohol when it occurred.

 - 1. Make a plan.
-If you're going to a party, go with people you trust.
+If you are going to a party, go with people you trust.
 Agree to watch out for each other and plan to leave together.
 If your plans change, make sure to touch base with the other people in your group.
-Don't leave someone stranded in an unfamiliar or unsafe situation. - 2.
+Do not leave someone stranded in an unfamiliar or unsafe situation. - 2.
 Protect your drink.
-Don't leave your drink unattended, and watch out for your friends' drinks if you can.
+Do not leave your drink unattended and watch out for your friends' drinks if you can.
 If you go to the bathroom or step outside, take the drink with you or toss it out.
 Drink from unopened containers or drinks you watched being made and poured.
-It's not always possible to know if something has been added to someone's drink.
-In drug-facilitated sexual assault, a perpetrator could use a substance that has no color, taste, or odor. - 3.
-Know your limits.
-Keep track of how many drinks you've had, and be aware of your friends' behavior.
+It is not always possible to know if something has been added to someone's drink.
+In drug-facilitated sexual assault, a perpetrator could use a substance that has no color, taste, or odor.

+- 3. Know your limits.
+Keep track of how many drinks you have had and be aware of your friends' behavior.
 If one of you feels extremely tired or more drunk than you should, you may have been drugged.
 Leave the party or situation and find help immediately. - 4.
-It's okay to lie.
-If you want to exit a situation immediately and are concerned about frightening or upsetting someone, it's okay to lie.
+It is okay to lie.
+If you want to exit a situation immediately and are concerned about frightening or upsetting someone, it is okay to lie.
 You are never obligated to remain in a situation that makes you feel uncomfortable, pressured, or threatened.
 You can also lie to help a friend leave a situation that you think may be dangerous.
 Some excuses you could use are needing to take care of another friend or family member, an urgent phone call, not feeling well, and having to be somewhere else by a certain time. - 5.
 Be a good friend.
 Trust your instincts.
-If you notice something that doesn't feel right, it probably isn't.

-- 6. Know what you're drinking.
-Don't recognize an ingredient?
+If you notice something that does not feel right, it probably is not. - 6.
+Know what you are drinking.
+Do not recognize an ingredient?
 Use your phone to look it up.
 Consider avoiding large-batch drinks like punches or "jungle juice" that may have a deceptively high alcohol content.
 There is no way to know exactly what was used to create these drinks. - 7.
 Trust your instincts.
-If you feel unsafe, uncomfortable, or worried for any reason, don't ignore these feelings.
+If you feel unsafe, uncomfortable, or worried for any reason, do not ignore these feelings.
 Go with your gut.
 Get somewhere safe and find someone you trust or call law enforcement. - 8.
-Don't accept drinks from people you don't know or trust.
+Do not accept drinks from people you do not know or trust.
 This can be challenging in some settings, like a party or a date.
-If you choose to accept a drink from someone you've just met, try to go with the person to the bar to order it, watch it being poured, and carry it yourself.
+If you choose to accept a drink from someone you have just met, try to go with the person to the bar to order it, watch it being poured, and carry it yourself.